-The Political and Economic Risk Consultancy or PERC is a consulting firm specialising in strategic business information and analysis for companies doing business in the countries of East and Southeast Asia.
+The Political and Economic Risk Consultancy (PERC) is a consulting firm specialising in strategic business information and analysis for companies doing business in the countries of East and Southeast Asia.
 As part of its services, PERC produces a range of risk reports on Asian countries, paying special attention to critical socio-political variables like corruption, intellectual property rights and risks, labour quality, and other systemic strengths and weakness of individual Asian countries/territories.

 PERC publishes fortnightly newsletters, which are available to subscribers, on a number of issues.
-The data for the CPI was gathered from the corruption newsletter, which gathers and interprets data from an executive opinion survey of local and expatriate businesspeople.
+The data is collected via an executive opinion survey of local and expatriate businesspeople.

-All responses were either collected in face-to-face interviews or in response to e-mails directed to specific people obtained from different national business chambers, conferences, and personal name lists.
+All responses were either collected in face-to-face interviews or in response to emails directed to specific people obtained from different national business chambers, conferences and personal name lists.
 All respondents provided scores and comments only for the country in which they are currently residing.
 Respondents for each country include local business executives who are nationals of the countries, academics and expatriate executives.